TL;DR—IoT Monetization Strategy at a Glance

 Pros

-The strategy opens up extra ways of IoT monetization because, apart from the subscription fees, you can introduce advanced features such as device/software upgrades or a premium account model.
+The strategy opens up extra ways for IoT monetization because, apart from the subscription fees, you can introduce advanced features such as device/software upgrades or a premium account model.

 Cons